Carla Muñoz

 Carla Muñoz Montesinos (born February 12, 1992) is a Chilean professional racquetball player.
 She has won multiple medals, including the three consecutive gold medals in the USA Racquetball National Intercollegiate Championships in 2016, 2017, and 2018.
 In 2014, Munoz was awarded Best Racquetball Player of the Year by the Chilean Journalist Association.
-She plays for the Ladies Professional Racquetball Tour and is currently ranked #10 in the world.
+She plays on the Ladies Professional Racquetball Tour and has been ranked as high as 8th.